alexjbuck/blog/content/blog/2025-04-16_tactical-platform-data-interface.md

 > despite pulling from the same source data, this second "data pathway" requires a completely separate set of tools and procedures for extracting data.

+Both the acoustic and electronic-warfare data recording processes ask for a aircraft side number, takeoff/land times, and a "narrative" or description of the flight event.
+It feels bad to have to duplicative data entry like this, especially when some of this information is _in_ the data itself!

 ## a platform-aligned approach

 Both of these data recording efforts are domain-aligned.
 Once is for